-As devoted rabbit owner, I understand the importance of providing our furry friends with a safe and nutritious diet.
+As a devoted rabbit owner, I understand the importance of providing our furry friends with a safe and nutritious diet.
 While it’s tempting to share every snack and treat with our beloved bunnies, not all foods are suitable for their sensitive digestive systems.

 In this comprehensive guide, we’ll delve into the world of rabbit nutrition, uncovering the foods that should be avoided at all costs.
 From certain vegetables to toxic plants and processed pet treats, we’ll leave no stone unturned in our quest to keep your rabbits healthy and happy.